-In this section you will find all the details you need {section-preamble-ender}.
+In this section you will find all the details you need on some of the core apps available with ownCloud.

-= Using the Calendar App
+Using the Calendar App

 The Calendar app is not enabled by default in ownCloud and needs to be enabled separately.
+You can download it via the market app.